There will be art to create, stories to tell, music, movement, and nature to enjoy. Come for a good time in the middle of summer. Grades 1-5.

 Dick Anderson is a retired high school shop instructor with a passion for learning and building things.
 Having often taken the path less traveled has made all the difference and led him from building timber-framed covered bridges and log cabins to chainsaw wood carving, shoe making, and welded yard art, to name a few.
 Dick believes learning should be serious fun.
 “Believe me when I say, crossing a bridge in your future will be a bit easier after you have built one or two.”

 Jim Arendt retired from a long career as a teacher and YMCA director.
-“I became interested in willow furniture watching John Schakel, the Master Willow Bender, give a demonstration at Woodlanders many years ago.
+“I became interested in willow furniture watching John Schakel, the master willow bender, give a demonstration at Woodlanders many years ago.
 Shortly after that I registered for Shake Rag Alley’s bent willow chair class with John.
 As fate would have it, I was John’s only student and through that class we developed a lasting friendship.
-Over the years I have helped John gather the willow needed for a class and have assisted him.
+Over the years I helped John gather the willow needed for a class and assisted him.
 I have built many chairs on my own, but some of my most cherished undertakings are the three youth willow chairs I have made for my three grandchildren.
 I was deeply honored when Shake Rag Alley contacted me to teach the Make a Bent Willow Chair class.
 I am looking forward to working with everyone in lovely Mineral Point.”

 I’m married and I have two young daughters.
 I’ve lived in Mineral Point all of my life.
 I love camping, crafting and cooking.
 I enjoy spending time with children and thought teaching a class at Shake Rag would be fun.
 My kids have always loved participating in the summer programs.